openenergymonitor/guide/source/integrations/nodered.markdown

 Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.
 Using NodeRED the emonPi can become a central hub for home automation, control and notification.

-At the heart of Node-RED is a visual editor allowing complex data flows to be wired together with only a little coding skills.
+At the heart of Node-RED is a visual editor allowing complex data flows to be wired together with little coding.

-**Node-RED is pre-installed and setup on the latest emonSD Raspberry Pi images, see [emonSD repository and change log](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).If your running an emonSD image that includes Node-RED browse to:**
+**Node-RED is pre-installed and setup on the latest emonSD Raspberry Pi images, see [emonSD repository and change log](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).
+If you are running an emonSD image that includes Node-RED browse to:**

 ## [http://emonpi:1880](http://emonpi:1880)